Explore Jobs

 Subject: Update on Product Development Hiring

-The administrative team has put a freeze on all hiring as the company’s finances are under review.
-We understand that the Product Development team put in a request for a new hire, and we began the preliminary search process in Q4 of 2020, but due to the current constraints, we are unable to continue with the process.
+The administrative team has implemented a temporary hiring freeze as the company’s finances are under review.
+We understand that the Product Development team had requested a new hire, and we initiated the preliminary search process in late 2025, but due to current constraints, we are unable to proceed.

-We will keep all of the resumes and applications that we have received on-file, then restart the search process when the administrative team allows us to proceed.
-Please feel free to reach out to my team and request the resumes if you’d like to start taking a look at candidates, but know that we cannot take the hiring process any further until the administrative team gives us the ok.
+We will keep all resumes and applications on file and will restart the search process when the administrative team allows us to proceed.
+Please feel free to reach out to my team for access to the resumes, but be aware that we cannot move forward with the hiring process until we receive the green light.

-If there are any changes that you would like to make to the job description (attached below), please let us know.
+If you would like to suggest any changes to the job description (attached below), please let us know.

-Thank you for understanding the situation we’re in, and please let us know if we can do anything to support the Product Development team during this period.
-We will keep you updated on the process when anything changes.
+Thank you for your understanding, and please reach out if we can assist the Product Development team during this period.
+We will keep you updated on any changes.

 (Here is where the job description can be attached)